-Campus President: policies pertaining to grievances, disability accommodations, non-discrimination, and privacy of student records; information that pertains to College accreditation and licensure, the campus academic improvement plan, and disciplinary actions and appeals.
+Campus President: policies pertaining to grievances, disability accommodations, non-discrimination, and privacy of student records; information that pertains to the Institute's accreditation and licensure, the campus academic improvement plan, and disciplinary actions and appeals.

-Dean of Education and/or Program Directors: descriptions of academic programs, faculty information, data on student enrollment and graduation, academic policies and procedures, and credit transfer
+Dean of Education, Dean of Nursing and/or Program Directors: descriptions of academic programs, faculty information, data on student enrollment and graduation, academic policies and procedures, and credit transfers.

-Director of Admissions: policies pertaining to admissions requirements, enrollment, and copies of consumer information disclosures
+Director of Admissions: policies pertaining to admissions requirements, enrollment, and copies of consumer information disclosures.

-Business Office Manager: tuition charges, payments, adjustments, and refunds
+Business Office Manager: tuition charges, payments, adjustments, and refunds.

-Director of Financial Aid: descriptions of financial aid programs, rights and responsibilities of financial aid recipients, means and frequency of payments of financial aid recipients, means and frequency of payments of financial aid awards, student loan repayment, and employment provided as financial aid.
+Director of Financial Aid: descriptions of financial aid programs, rights, and responsibilities of financial aid recipients, means and frequency of payments of financial aid recipients, means and frequency of payments of financial aid awards, student loan repayment, and employment provided as financial aid.